SeawolvesAtCali/prisel/README.md

 **Default** noop

-`onMessage` is called when we receive a message from a player. `onMessage` is an ideal candidate for implementing game logics triggered by player inputs.
+`onMessage` is called when we receive a `MESSAGE` type message from a player. `onMessage` is an ideal candidate for implementing game logics triggered by player inputs.

 `onMessage` is triggered by prisel's internal event emitter.